This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 | .NET 5.0 | ICU1 | ICU |

 1 It's possible to force usage of NLS using a flag.
-If the version of Windows doesn't have ICU available, it automatically fallbacks to NLS.
+If the version of Windows doesn't have ICU available, it automatically falls back to NLS.

 NLS and ICU have different behavior in some edge cases.
-Also, a new version of the library may introduce behavior changes.
+Additionally, new library versions may introduce behavior changes.
 Starting with .NET 5.0, you can fix the version of ICU used by your application to avoid undesired changes.

 C#